 Every UCS domain has its own SSL certificate authority.
-The SSL certificates are created automatically for all UCS systems during the installation (master domain controller) or during the domain join (all other system roles).
+The SSL certificates are created automatically for all UCS systems during the installation (Primary Directory Node) or during the domain join (all other system roles).

 The command univention-certificate can be used to manage these certificates, e.g., if it proves necessary to create a certificate for the integration of an external system.
-The command is executed as root on the master domain controller.
+The command is executed as root on the Primary Directory Node.

-3.1.1.
-Storage of the certificates
+3.1.1 Storage of the certificates

-The certificates are stored in the directory /etc/univention/ssl/ on the master domain controller and synchronized on all backup domain controller systems.
+The certificates are stored in the directory /etc/univention/ssl/ on the Primary Directory Node and synchronized on all Backup Directory Node systems.
 A subdirectory with the name of the certificate is kept in the directory /etc/univention/ssl/ for every certificate, which contains the following files:

+req.pem

-req.pem This file contains the original request with which the certificate was created.
+This file contains the original request with which the certificate was created.

+openssl.cnf

-openssl.cnf This file contains the OpenSSL configuration at the time the certificate was created.
+This file contains the OpenSSL configuration at the time the certificate was created.

+cert.pem

-cert.pem The file represents the actual certificate.
+The file represents the actual certificate.

+private.key

-private.key The file contains the private key for the certificate.
+The file contains the private key for the certificate.

-3.1.2.
-Displaying the certificates
+3.1.2 Displaying the certificates